Telehealth Psychotherapy in Michigan

 Maybe you are feeling particularly stuck—dissatisfied, disappointed, frustrated, or in despair—in one or more important, current or past relationships in your life: family, a friend, a partner, a work colleague.
 Or more generally, you’ve noticed that forming or maintaining relationships as an adult seems harder, overwhelming, or confusing for you, and you may not be sure why.

-If you are feeling this way about a current relationship, you may notice your mind reeling—obsessing—trying to reconcile how someone who can be so loving or caring can also be so disrespectful or invalidating of your feelings and needs.
+You may notice your mind reeling—obsessing—trying to reconcile how someone who can be so loving or caring can also be so disrespectful or invalidating of your feelings and needs.
 Perhaps you question and wonder what you have done to have deserve any of this.
 Maybe you are feeling emotionally and physically drained, you are blaming yourself and constantly apologizing, walking on eggshells, bending over backward to keep the peace and survive in a wildly inconsistent and unpredictable relationship.

 Maybe these experiences happened in the past, within your family of origin, when you were young.
 Maybe you have had friendships or relationships with people who you grew to trust and love, who let you down by how they treated you.
 For many, attempts to set boundaries with others has been terrifying, disappointing, and leading at best to inconsistent results, and at worst, complete dismissal of your concerns and needs.